azaho/jenkins/README.md

-# Project Jenkins: Monkey Thinks, Robot Moves... and Back?
+# Project Jenkins: Turning Monkey Neural Data into Robotic Arm Movement, and Back
 [![Jenkins Project Diagram](jenkins_project_diagram.png)](https://808robots.com/projects/jenkins)

 Project Jenkins explores how neural activity in the brain can be translated into robotic movement and, conversely, how movement patterns can be used to reconstruct brain activity.
 Using real neural data recorded from a macaque monkey named Jenkins, we develop models for decoding (converting brain signals into robotic arm movements) and encoding (simulating brain activity with a given movement).